 As a result of the flooding, our refinery and nitrogen fertilizer facilities stopped operating on June 30, 2007.
 The refinery started operating its reformer on August 6, 2007 and began to charge crude oil to the facility on August 9, 2007.
 Substantially all of the refinery's units were in operation by August 20, 2007.
 The nitrogen fertilizer facility, situated on slightly higher ground, sustained less damage than the refinery.
 The nitrogen fertilizer facility initiated startup at its production facility on July 13, 2007.
 Due to the down time, we experienced a significant revenue loss attributable to the property damage during the period when the facilities were not in operation.
-Total gross costs incurred and recorded as of June 30, 2008 related to the third party costs to repair the refinery and fertilizer facilities were approximately \$76.9 million and \$4.3 million, respectively.
+Total gross costs incurred and recorded as of September 30, 2008 related to the third party costs to repair the refinery and fertilizer facilities were approximately \$77.0 million and \$4.4 million, respectively.

 In addition, despite our efforts to secure the refinery prior to its evacuation as a result of the flood, we estimate that 1,919 barrels (80,600 gallons) of crude oil and 226 barrels of crude oil fractions were discharged from our refinery into the Verdigris River flood waters beginning on or about July 1, 2007.
 We substantially completed remediating the damage caused by the crude oil discharge in July 2008 and expect any remaining minor remedial actions to be completed by December 31, 2008.
-In 2007, the Company had received insurance proceeds of \$10.0 million under its property insurance policy, and \$10.0 million under its environmental policies related to recovery of certain costs associated with the crude oil discharge.
-In the first quarter of 2008 the Company received \$1.5 million under its Builders Risk Insurance Policy.
-In July 2008 the Company received \$1.5 million under its property insurance policy.

-The Company also recently received sixteen notices of claims under the Oil Pollution Act from private claimants in an aggregate amount of approximately \$4.4 million.
-No lawsuits related to these claims have yet been filed.
+In 2007, the Company received insurance proceeds of \$10.0 million under its property insurance policy and \$10.0 million under its environmental policies related to recovery of certain costs associated with the crude oil discharge.
+In the first quarter of 2008 the Company received \$1.5.0 million under its Builders Risk Insurance Policy.
+In the third quarter of 2008, the Company received \$1.3.0 million under its property insurance policy and \$15.0 million under its property insurance policy and \$15.0 million under its property insurance Policy.
+In the third quarter of 2008, the Company received \$1.3.0 million under its property insurance policy and \$15.0 million under its property insurance Policy.
+In the third quarter of 2008, the Company that carrier, resulted in payment of the policy limit under such primary environmental liability insurance carrier, which when added to the prior \$10.0 million in insurance recoveries.
+In October 2008, the Company through certain wholly-owned subsidiaries submitted an advance payment proof of loss to certain of its insurers for unallocated property damage.
+The Company expects to receive andvance payment related thereto in the amount of approximately \$10.1 million.
+As of November 6, 2008, the Company has received \$9.8 million of the \$10.1 million total, increasing the total insurance recoveries received from \$49.5 million at September 30, 2008 to \$59.3 million as of November 6, 2008.